 - I. Apply knowledge of vocabulary, grammar, idiomatic expressions and culture to accurately recognize and comprehend spoken messages in Spanish. - Demonstrate understanding of Spanish grammar, vocabulary, idiomatic expressions, and Spanish speakers' culture and apply it to communicate orally, using appropriate pronunciation on designated topics in public and in interpersonal situations. - 3.
-Apply, clearly and effectively, vocabulary, grammar, idiomatic expressions, and culture to synthesize, analyze, evaluate and derive meaning of implicit and explicit written material in Spanish. - 4.
-Integrate grammar, vocabulary, idiomatic expressions, and culture to communicate in writing in Spanish.
+Apply, clearly and effectively, vocabulary, grammar, idiomatic expressions, and culture to synthesize, analyze, evaluate and derive meaning of implicit and explicit written materials. - 4.
+Integrate grammar, vocabulary, idiomatic expressions, and culture to communicate in writing.